Reading list

 AUTHOR: Oliver Bullough

-6. Technofeudalism: What Killed Capitalism
+6. FINISHED Technofeudalism: What Killed Capitalism

 AUTHOR: Yanis Varoufakis